 I just created a new mid-century style plant stand for my living room with a refurbished stand from my grandmother's house and a great ceramic pot.
-I've been thinking about what kind of plant to put in it and decided to do a round-up of my favorite indoor plants shown in mid-century settings.
-Here are a few:
+I've been thinking about what kind of plant to put in it and decided to do a round-up of houseplants that look great in mid-century and retro settings.
+Here are a few of my favorites:

 Snake Plants are very versatile indoor plants since they do well in bright and low light conditions.
 Their graphic leaf blades come in many different shades of green and different variegated varieties.
 They don't like much watering, and propagate themselves very easily.
 You can ignore them and they will love you for it!
 They are my favorite plant for the areas in my apartment that don't get any afternoon light.
 They were a favorite for those snazzy built-in planters in mid-century homes.